kevinweber/aem-front/README.md

 2. Run `npm install`
 3. Run `npm run sync` whenever you want to use this.

-Use the corresponding Chrome extension to make BrowserSync working: https://github.com/kevinweber/aem-productivity-tools
+Important: After successfully starting this script, a page will open in Chrome allowing you to install the corresponding Chrome extension.
+The extension is required to make BrowserSync working.
+You can also install the extension directly from the Chrome app store: https://chrome.google.com/webstore/detail/cmpbphecgagbhhociicpakhddeagjlih